puhoy/lspace/README.md

 ## requirements

-just python3 and pip should be fine
+python 2.7 or >=3.4 and pip should be fine

 ## installation